 Moth Trapping

-Moth trapping at Abbey Fields
+Moth trapping at Croft Close Nature Reserve

 During summer 2022 we ran moth traps at Croft Close Nature Reserve on a suitable calm warm night each month from May to August.
+Trapping was repeated in June and July 2023 and in June 2024.
+In addition, notably in October and November, leaves were examined for traces of leaf mining moth larvae; some species can be identified by their distinctive tracks in the leaves.

 Our equipment